 To satisfy the requirements of Item 4, a co-op will need to determine which of the matters raised (within a reasonable time before the meeting) are "substantial and relevant", and respond to all such matters at or before the meeting.
 Matters raised could possibly be collated and responded to thematically.
-If there is insufficient time to address all such matters during the meeting, then the co-op would need to respond before the meeting, e.g. through its website.
+If there is insufficient time to address all such matters during the meeting, then the co-op would need to respond before the meeting, e.g. through its website or a virtual information session.